Too many devices? Here’s what eero can support

 On average, a single eero node can support up to 128 devices connected simultaneously.

-However, the capacity highly depends on the activities those devices undertake.
+The capacity also highly depends on the activities those devices undertake.
 Engaging in bandwidth-intensive applications like 4K video streaming, online gaming and transferring large files can reduce the number of devices supported to around 20 to 30 per unit.

 Interference by other household electronic devices, physical obstructions and placement of the eero router can also affect device capacity.
 Optimizing these factors ensures that your router maintains reliable connectivity to as many devices as possible.

-Let’s see what exactly qualifies as a device in a network.
+Let’s see what exactly qualifies as a device on a network.

 What counts as a device?

-Anything connected to the internet via WiFi or a wired connection using an ethernet port counts as a device.
-These devices include laptops, smartphones, game consoles, smart TVs and IoT devices such as smart doorbells, light bulbs and kitchen appliances.
+A device is anything that is connected to the internet via WiFi or a wired connection using an ethernet port.
+These devices can include laptops, smartphones, game consoles, smart TVs and IoT devices such as smart doorbells, light bulbs and kitchen appliances.

 Device limitations based on eero models

-Understanding each eero model’s technical specifications and device limitations is critical when deciding which eero system is best for your home.
+Understanding the technical specifications of each eero model is critical when deciding which eero system is best for your home.

-The eero device’s capacity depends on the model and the WiFi standards they support.
+The device capacity of an eero depends on the model and the WiFi standards they support.
 Each WiFi generation provides varying capabilities for handling device capacity, internet speeds and performance.

-• WiFi 5 (802.11ac): Operates on the 5 GHz band and introduces the Multi-User Multiple Input/Multiple Output (MU-MIMO) technology for simultaneous device connections.
-Older models like eero support WiFi 5, which is reliable for moderate device loads but unsuitable for bandwidth-intensive applications’ increasing demands.
+- WiFi 5 (802.11ac): Operates on the 5 GHz band and introduces the Multi-User Multiple Input/Multiple Output (MU-MIMO) technology for simultaneous device connections.
+Older models of eero support WiFi 5, which is reliable for moderate device loads, but unsuitable for bandwidth-intensive applications’ increasing demands.

 Will adding too many devices to one eero slow down my internet speed?